 There’s little doubt that steam locomotives have a certain romanticism to them.
 More than half a century beyond their final days in revenue service, they still remain integral to railroad imagery in popular culture today.
-If you’ve experienced them in action, whether at a museum or in service, you’ll understand why.
-From the sound of the drivers and iconic lonesome whistle, to the distinctive smell of burning coal, there’s nothing else quite like them.
-Many who work with steam locomotives will agree that they are more than just machines – they almost take on a life and personality of their own.
+If you’ve experienced steam locomotive trains in action, whether at a train museum or in service, you’ll understand why.
+From the sound of the drivers and iconic lonesome whistle, to the distinctive smell of burning coal, there’s nothing else quite like these trains.
+Many who work with steam locomotive trains will agree that they are more than just machines – they almost take on a life and personality of their own.

 Roundhouses & Turntables

-One of the most iconic elements of steam era infrastructure is the roundhouse.
+One of the most iconic elements of steam era infrastructure is the train roundhouse.
 While largely obsolete today, roundhouses were essential to the functionality of a major steam operation.
-As their name suggests, these were (in most cases) semi-circular structures.
-This was generally due to their position relative to a turntable.
-Whereas a traditional 20-stall locomotive shed would require many tracks and a massive amount of real estate, a roundhouse could fit a similar number of stalls and just require one track leading to a turntable.
-The turntable would then be able to position locomotives for access to their appropriate stall in the roundhouse without the need for complicated (and expensive) switches.
+As their name suggests, railway roundhouses were (in most cases) semi-circular structures.
+This was generally due to their position relative to a railway turntable.
+Whereas a traditional 20-stall locomotive shed would require many train tracks and a massive amount of real estate, a train roundhouse could fit a similar number of stalls and just require one track leading to a turntable.
+The train turntable would then be able to position locomotives for access to their appropriate stall in the roundhouse without the need for complicated (and expensive) switches.

 Today only a handful of roundhouses remain in use.
 Many have been converted into museums, industrial spaces or event venues, while others have been abandoned or demolished.
 Turntables have been retained in certain larger facilities, but these too are far less common than in the past.

-While coaling towers are now completely obsolete, many still remain in situ thanks to their cast concrete construction.
+While coaling towers are now completely obsolete, many are still standing thanks to their cast concrete construction.
 The reason?
-It’s simply too expensive (or in some cases too disruptive) for them to be dismantled.
+It’s simply too expensive (or in some cases too disruptive) for this railroad scenery to be dismantled.

 As locomotives became larger, their capacity for water also increased.
 This allowed railroads to reduce the number of maintained water stops, and most trains could travel 100 miles or more without needing to be refilled.
 Even so, the water tower remained a vital component to the safe operation of steam locomotives until their withdrawal.